- slide 1 of 5

 - If a team member is absent, the team's work could be seriously hindered, especially if that individual was working on something that has other task dependancies.
 If a team member knows she will be absent ahead of time, this is the ideal situation since the team members can pick up the slack.
 If the team member does not know, then this could create a problem.
 One way to handle absences is to plan six hour days.
 Another is to only plan for a certain percentage of the team to show up.
 Whatever you do, make sure you take this contingency into account when planning.

-Understanding Scrum - Part II
+Understanding Scrum - Best Practices Guide

 This series of articles details the principals behind Scrum methodologies - the process, environment, process, roles, etc. Everything you need to know to understand Scrum, you will find in these articles.